cline/mcp-marketplace/README.md

 For complex setups or when you want to provide additional AI-specific guidance, you can optionally create a separate `llms-install.md` file.
 This dedicated file lets you include extra context or more explicit instructions specifically formatted for AI agents, without cluttering your main README.

-When Cline attempts to install your MCP server, it will:
+When Cline attempts to install your MCP server, he will:
 1. Check for installation instructions in your README
 2. If present, also consider any additional guidance in `llms-install.md`